jonathanpotter/statefulset-demo/README.md

 kubectl create -f ./statefulset.yaml
 ```

 Now you should have a stateful set and two pods.
 Each pod has its own PVC and each PVC is bound to a unique Persistent Volume.
+Notice that the pod name is not random, but stable and predictable.
+Hostnames are created from the name of the StatefulSet and the ordinal of the Pod.
+The pattern for the constructed hostname is $(statefulset name)-$(ordinal).

 ```
 kubectl get pvc